What is vaping?

 Vape devices are also known as e-cigarettes.
 There are two types, both of which need charging:

-Vaping can help smokers quit by delivering nicotine.
-Vaping is a lot less harmful than smoking for smokers.
+Vaping can help people who smoke to quit by delivering nicotine.
+Vaping is less harmful than smoking.
 Only vape to quit smoking.

 Tobacco companies have developed devices that heat, rather than burn tobacco.
 These are different to vaping devices which heat a liquid that may contain nicotine.
 Because these devices heat, rather than burn tobacco they are likely to produce far fewer poisons than regular cigarette smoking.
 They are marketed as less harmful than smoking.
 Compared with vaping products, there is relatively little research on the risks and benefits of many of these heated tobacco products.